umutacar/DC/docs/DESIGN.md

 The stage-1 lexer (`tex_comment_lexer`) removes comments from the input.

-The stage-2 lexer and parser takes the output of the first stage and divides it into "atoms" and a tree structure mirroring that of the document.
+The stage-2 lexer and parser, `tex_lexer.mll` and `tex_parser.mly`, take the output of the first stage and divides it into "atoms" and a tree structure mirroring that of the document.

 The third stage uses a separate atom lexer and parser (`tex_atom_lexer` and `tex_atom_parser`) to parse each atom.
+As part of this stage, a separate prompt lexer, `tex_prompt_lexer` is used to rewrite filli-in-the-blank type prompts.

 Stage-2 is relatively skinny but relies on a lexer (`tex/tex_lexer.mll`) that does some fancy look aheads.
 The lexer maintains a state machine so that it can identify the beginning and the end of "paragraphs".
 The basic idea of the stage-2 lexer is to tokenize the input at the level of
 * chunks: which are non-space fragments of text that could (optionally come with a label),